alexmanrique/blog/_posts/2022-02-14-introduction-to-microservices.md

 > Separation of concerns is one of the critical things that this paradigm encourages.

 Modularity and encapsulation are also important in this kind of architecture.
 We say that software is modular when it's decomposed into smaller parts using standardized interfaces.
-Encapsulation is a property that software has when it hides direct access to the data-providing methods.
+Encapsulation is a property that software has when it hides direct access to the data, providing methods that provide access to the data.

 In terms of scalability, we need horizontal scaling to increase the number of instances in case of high traffic peaks.
 Workload partitioning as we are working with distributed systems we can break our work in a way that different instances do the work in parallel.

 Microservices need virtualization and elasticity
 -----------------------------------------------------
-All these things don't work if you are not in an environment where on-demand provisioning can be used and we need this virtualization & elasticity.
+All these things don't work if we are not in an environment where on-demand provisioning can be used and we need this virtualization and elasticity.

 Virtualization is the act of creating a virtual (rather than actual) version of something, including virtual computer hardware platforms, storage devices, and computer network resources.